-Yours, sincerely, No. 28 West 44th street.
-MARIE.
-'Now, who the deuce!-Marie, Mariedon't know any Marie, especially any Marie who is particularly interested in me, and who writes a charming note, says things which with women pass for wit, and," smelling of the paper, "who uses extract of violet liberally.
+No. 28 West 44th street.
+"Now, who the dence!-Marie, Marie-I don't know any Marie, especially any Marie who is particularly interested in me, and who writes a charming note, says things which with women pass for wit, and," smelling of the paper, "who uses extract of violet liberally.
 Well, I'll be sure to go; it may divert my mind from my pecuniary embarrassment.
-I'll have to make a clean breast of it to the clerk soon, and probably be arrested for a swindler.
-A man who expects remittances and don't know his lawyer's address, who has no baggage and wants money to get to Chicago with, looks like a sublimely-checky confidence man."
-"Evening dress-claw-hammer coat, etc., but no gloves, no ties; why, money is a momentary necessity, by Jove!" said Frank, as he took these articles from his pensive, and turned it over.
+I'll at the counter.
+She had a clean breast of it to the refused the amount she begged for have to make a clean breast of it to the refused the amount she begged for have to make a clean breast of it to the refused the amount she begged for on an old shawl.
+It was moth-eaten, and probably he arrested for on an old shawl.
+It was moth-eaten, and the counter of the refused the amount she begged for on an old shawl. a swindler.
+A man who expects remit-tances and don't know his lawyer's address, who has no baggage and wants money to get to Chicago with, looks like a sublimely-cheeky confidence man."

+\ Evening dress - claw-hammer coat, etc., but no gloves, no ties; why, money is a momentary necessity, by Jove!" said Frank, as he took these articles from his say, 'Uncle, lend me \$10."

 "I can't go to dinner and find out my unknown friends if I don't have gloves.
 Oh, if there was only a Mont de Piete in New York!
-By Jove, Simpson's! will arise and go unto 'my uncle' and say, 'Uncle, lend me \$10."
+By Jove, Simpson's!
+I will arise and go unto 'my uncle' and say, 'Uncle, lend me \$10."

-say, 'Uncle, lend me \$10.'"

 Frank laughed, then grew sober again.

-There was a sense of degradation in the

-mere idea.
-Then, with a shrug, he took out a box of jewelry, none of it ex-
+There was a sense of degradation in the mere idea.
+Then, with a shrug, he took out a box of jeweiry, none of itexpensive, and turned it over.
 "Hello, here's just the thing," he thought, as he took out a locket.
 It was an odd cameo.
-Around it coiled a golden serpent, with brilliantly-enameled scales and a pair of "pigeon's blood" ruby eyes.
+Around it coiled a golden serpent, with brilliantly-enameled scales and a pair of "pigeon's-blood" ruby eyes.
 Frank had picked it up in a little shop in London just before he sailed for home.
-It was one of the fancies in which he had begun to indulge himself when he received the first remittance from his new me."
-On the back of the quaint old locket were the initials, "V. D. V.," and below them, "M. E." There had been a picture in it once, but there was left charming girl, in white, with great black only the marks of the knife with which it had been pried out.
-It was growing late, and calling a hack, Frank jumped in and told the driver to take him to the new courthouse.
+It was one of the fancies in which he had to indulge himself when he received the first remittance from his new me."
+On the back of the quaint old locket were the initials, "V. D. V.," and below them, "M. E." There had been a picture in it once, but there was left only the marks of the knife with which it had been pried out.
+It was growing late, and calling a back, Frank jumped in and told the driver to take him to the new courthouse.
 Arrived there, he told the man to wait, passed through the building and out the other door, walked briskly to Simpson's, hesitated a moment, bolted in the door, and in a moment stood in a box at the counter, where a poor woman was pawning some clothing for food.
-Frank shuddered, drew out the locket and laid it down.
+Frank shuddered, drew out the looket and leid it does not be seen to be seen the counter of the stood of the seen that locket and laid it down.

-A dark man took it up, looked at it, turned it over, scrutinized the initials, tested the gold on a corner, and said, laconically: "How much?"
-"Ten dollars."
+A dark man took it up, looked at it, turned it over, scrutinized the initials, tested the gold on a corner, and said, laconically: 'How much P" "Ten dollars."